dianaw353/arch-install/README.md

 ```

-If you have zram enabled, add this to the kernel_cmdline:
+If you have zswap enabled, add this to the kernel_cmdline:

 ```
 zswap.enabled=0
 ```

-## Microcode

-Install your microcode for whatever CPU brand you're using:

-`intel-ucode` or `amd-ucode`

 ## Reboot